trawick/edurepo/STATUS.md

 Three worst overall viability issues
 ====================================

-1. no end user software (e.g., "My Classes" web app)
+1. lots of improvements needed to "My Edjectives"
 2. no complete course to use as good example (easiest fix: add materials to Alabama Grade 5 Science)
 3. XXX